- Our Work

 Economic security is predicated on people having secure livelihoods.
 Even before the 2010 earthquake, Haiti faced significant challenges to economic security.
 Its economy is primarily driven by informal micro-, small-, and medium-sized enterprises (MSMEs), which generate up to 80 percent of new jobs.
 However, informal MSMEs, which are often in need of business development services and training, have difficulties accessing financing from formal institutions, thus limiting their ability to grow.
 The wide-scale damage caused by the earthquake further exacerbated the situation, disrupting businesses and destroying stores and other infrastructure.
 Estimates indicate that 40 percent of the Haitian population is unemployed.

 - Helping the Government of Haiti to increase domestic investment and attract foreign direct investment;

-- Supporting value chains related to foreign direct investment and U.S. Government investments, such as energy, health, and housing;
+- Supporting value chains related to foreign direct investment and U.S. Government investments, such as energy, agriculture, garments, and housing;

-- Working with local financial institutions and investment opportunities to increase access to finance; and
+- Working with local financial institutions and developing Public Private Partnerships to increase access to finance; and

 - Provided support valued at $20 million to 57 microfinance institutions to increase lending to underserved populations and MSMEs in several sectors.

-- Contributed to more than 15,000 agricultural loans for farmers to improve crop production and agricultural cooperatives to access markets directly.
+- Contributed to more than 15,000 agricultural loans for farmers to improve crop production and allow agricultural cooperatives to access markets directly.
 Crops include mango, cocoa, plantain, corn, rice, and beans.

-- Finalized four new Development Credit Authority (DCA) guarantees, which will stimulate up to $30 million in loans by local commercial banks, microfinance institutions and credit unions.
-The guarantees will exist over a nine-year period and contribute to rebuilding the private sector by increasing local lending to MSMEs and out-of-reach populations.
+- Finalized four new Development Credit Authority (DCA) guarantees that will stimulate up to $30 million in loans by local commercial banks, microfinance institutions, and credit unions.
+The guarantees cover a nine-year period and will contribute to rebuilding Haiti’s private sector through increased local lending to MSMEs and out-of-reach populations.